Men's Basketball Coaching Staff

 "Coach Thibault is one of the hardest working coaches in the business, and I'm thrilled we were able to bring him to Harcum," said head coach Drew Kelly.
 "Doug was instrumental to our success this year and I'm looking forward to working with him going forward."

 Thibault's resume also includes juco experience, as he served as the head coach at Jamestown (NY) Community College, and as an assistant coach at Howard (TX) College and Treasure Valley Community College.
 Thibault and his wife Crystal currently reside in King of Prussia, PA.

 C.J.
 Scott, Assistant Coach

-New to the Bears coaching, but not the Bears program, is assistant coach C.J.
+Now entering his 3rd season on the staff is former Harcum player C.J.
 Scott.
-This will be Scott's first college coaching position.
 Harcum fans will of course remember Scott as a Harcum player, and during his sophomore campaign in 2009-10 Scott helped led the Bears to one of the most storied seasons in the programs history, as the Bears started 25-0 and reached the #1 ranking in the NJCAA Division I men's basketball poll for the first time in school history.
 Scott then went on to play for NCAA Division I Louisiana Tech in Rustin, Louisiana.

 "I'm really looking forward to working with C.J. on the staff this year," says Harcum Head Coach Drew Kelly.
 "C.J. has all the ingredients to be an excellent coach.
 He was one of the hardest working players I've ever coached, and as an alum he bleeds purple."
 Scott is single and currently resides in Norristown, PA.

 (267) 251-9372 or firstname.lastname@example.org